 I found this 'nduja pasta mafalde recipe on the Olive magazine website when searching for recipes using mafalde pasta.
 I'd seen an advert in a food magazine for the pasta and really fancied trying it.

-Mafalde is a flat and wide, ribbon-shaped pasta and I was able to get it from Amazon (see link below).
+Mafalde is a flat and wide, ribbon-shaped pasta that I buy from Amazon.
 It's delicious with this rich and spicy pork mince and tomato sauce, flavoured with 'nduja and parmesan.
 The recipe comes from London-based restaurant Bancone.

 Tip